NotNerdz/Nexus-Fast-3B/README.md

 # **Nexus Fast 3B**

-Nexus Flash 3B is a multi-model reasoning framework built around a simple idea: combine several specialized models, collect their perspectives, synthesize them, and produce a single high-quality answer.
+Nexus Fast 3B is a multi-model reasoning framework built around a simple idea: combine several specialized models, collect their perspectives, synthesize them, and produce a single high-quality answer.

 This project provides the full TypeScript implementation of the Nexus pipeline, including: